LeKinaSa/ac-classifier/README.md

-# AC Project 1
+# AC Project

-First project of the Machine Learning curricular unit, related to Data Mining.
+Project for the Machine Learning curricular unit, related to Data Mining.